arangodb/docs/3.9/deployment-production-checklist.md

   - For versions prior to 3.8, make sure to change the [`--query.memory-limit`](programs-arangod-query.html#limiting-memory-usage-of-aql-queries) query option according to the node size and workload.
+  - Disable swap space to avoid slowdown which can result in servers being incorrectly detected as failed.

 - If you use the _Starter_ to deploy, you stopped - and disabled automated start of - the ArangoDB _Single Instance_, e.g. on Ubuntu: